MatveyLebedev/Cache-to-db-decorator/README.md

 This decorator is developed to easily cache any type of data, if input data can be converted to a string.

-Yuy can use it to decrease time of yor program running if it using slow data sores wise same requests, it can simplify yor program logic and debugging process.
+Yuy can use it to decrease time of yor program running if it using slow data sores wise same requests, it can simplify your program logic and debugging process.

 For using this library you just need to add @cache_to_db decorator to yor function.